 No, all international students are required to take TOEFL or IELTS.
 All applicants from countries in which the official language is not English are required to submit official evidence of English language proficiency.
 This requirement applies to applicants from Bangladesh, Nepal, India, Pakistan, Latin America, the Middle East, Israel, the People's Republic of China, Taiwan, Japan, Korea, Southeast Asia, most European countries, and non-English-speaking countries in Africa.
-If you have a degree from a US institution you may be eligible to waive the TOEFL/IELTS but you will need to submit your previous score.
+If you have a degree from a US institution you may be eligible to waive the TOEFL/IELTS.
 For more information please refer to the Graduate Division website here.

 UC Berkeley does not accept transfer credits from other schools.
 All students are required to take the full two years of coursework.
 However, you may be able to waive several core courses and take more advanced work.